Session 9/15Page 5/10 Insecure avoidant attachment behaviour

-Children with an avoidant strategy try to overcome loss and lack of care by giving up searching for care and instead attach to things, such as a teddy bear or a certain activity, instead of people to create a feeling of security.
+Children and youth with an avoidant strategy try to overcome loss and lack of care by giving up searching for care and instead attach to things, such as a teddy bear or a certain activity instead of people in order to create a feeling of security.
 In fact children with avoidant behaviour have a strong need for care, but they have learned to suppress it because the first caregivers were too demanding, unemotional and unavailable.
 This means that they are very often misunderstood as “cold”, and forgotten in daily work because they do not seek caregiver attention and help.

 PROFESSIONAL CARE TOWARDS AVOIDANT CHILDREN